MeepTech/obsidian-metadata-scry-plugin/README.md

 After the above dependencies have been installed, you can install this plugin via the Obsidian Community Plugins menu, or manually:

 #### Manual Plugin Installation
-To manually install this plugin, copy the `manifest.json` and `main.js` from the release you want and add them to a new plugin folder named `metadata-api` within your `.obsidian` folder of your Vault.
+To manually install this plugin, copy the `manifest.json` and `main.js` from the release you want and add them to a new plugin folder named `meta-scry` within your `.obsidian` folder of your Vault.

 ## Api
-The api is built off of the class `Metadata` in `main.ts`/`main.js`.
+The api is built off of the class `MetadataScrier` in `meta.ts`/`main.js`.
-This api is designed to help you quickly edit and access metadata for any file easily.
+This api is designed to help you quickly edit and access metadata and retrieve whole sections of any file easily.
 **For a full list of all available properties and methods, see the [Full Documentation](https://github.com/Meep-Tech/obsidian-metadata-api-plugin/tree/master/docs)**

 ### Global API Access
 You can access the api from anywhere you use js in obsidian with a few handy variables.

-### Metadata
+### MetaScryApi
-You can access the full api via the global variable: `meta`, via the standards js app api path, or via one of the `.Instance` properties on either the `Metadata` or `MetadataApiPlugin` classes:
+You can access the full api via the global variable: `meta`, via the standards js app api path, or via one of the `scry` variable:
 ```
 //example frontmatter:
 ---